 Who is the kit for?

-If you are looking to maximize every cent you spent on your first kit, the Arcadia series is a good solution.
-Unfortunately, the shells are not as versatile as you would expect, but they come with medium-duty hardware that will make things right.
+If you are looking to maximize every cent you spent on your first kit, this series is a good solution.
+Unfortunately, the shells are not as versatile as you would expect, but they come with medium-duty hardware shells that will make things right.

 Is the Arcadia Birch T6 Drum Kit really good?

-The Arcadia series is Natal’s cheapest line of drums.
-A T6 drum kit has been introduced to make sure beginners get the same quality sound as other higher-end sets.
+The Arcadia series is Natal’s cheapest line kit.
+A T6 kit has been introduced to make sure beginners get the same quality sound as other higher-end sets.

 It features a nice look from a modest outlay.
 They achieve this design shipping in a single cardboard box, popular with any budget kit.

-And the final results are an affordable drum kit with six-ply shells.
+And the final results are an affordable kit with six-ply shells.

 The Arcadia Birch T6 compares to the Ludwig Breakbeats, or Tama Imperialstar, and several other top brands that have a 16-inch bass and 10-inch & 13-inch toms.
-The extra-small sized drums may not sound as deep as large drums, but the T6 comes really close to the feel.
+The extra-small sized may not sound as deep as the large size, but the T6 comes really close to the feel.